 Step 1: Define your ideal customer profile in Sales Navigator

 Get specific here.
-Job titles, company sizes, industries, geography.
+Job titles, company sizes, industries, geography, seniority level, technologies used.
 The more precise your filters, the better your conversion rates downstream.
+Test your search manually first to confirm the profiles truly match your ICP.

 Step 2: Save your search and copy the URL